ckwms63/FEND-Neighborhood-Map-App/README.md

 ## To launch the app:

 1. Download or clone this repository.
 2. Install all the necessary dependencies with `npm install`
 3. Start the development server with `npm start`
 4. The project will run on http://localhost:3000/

-## Note:
+## Notes:

 The external dependencies used in this project are:
 * [Font Awesome](https://fontawesome.com/) for the menu icon